filipenovais/ModernPortfolioTheory/README.md

 - The Initial Capital available to invest
 - The cost of each transaction

-The system automaticaly downloads daily stock quotes of each company from yahoo and minimizes the standard deviation of the monthly portfolio returns.
-All the available capital is distributed every month acording to the resulting WEIGHTS, starting from the initial simulation date.
+The system automatically downloads daily stock quotes of each company from yahoo and minimizes the standard deviation of the monthly portfolio returns.
+All the available capital is distributed every month according to the resulting WEIGHTS, starting from the initial simulation date.

 ![alt text](https://github.com/filipenovais/ModernPortfolioTheory/blob/master/PNGPortfolio.png)